MarkH5555/typescript-practise/README.md

 ```*.ts``` will pick up all .ts files and complie them to .js

-You can target differnt versions of Ecmascript.  eg, ES5 or ES6
+You can target different versions of Ecmascript.  eg, ES5 or ES6